TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 }
 ```

-No. They're only getters.
+No. These are only getters.
 Imagine **one parent object for all entities with all the getters** that used at least twice.
 That's nonsense.

 That's why the PHPStan rule skips: